smetj/metricfactory/README.rst

 more Wishbone IOmodules from https://github.com/smetj/wishboneModules which allow you to accept and submit the metrics outside of the framework.

+Decoders convert metrics into an internal format.
+Encoders convert them again to a native format.

 Using a bootstrap file you select and connect different modules into an event pipeline and start a Metricfactory server from commandline.

+An event pipeline typically looks like this:

+source -> IOmodule -> decoder -> filter -> encoder -> IOmodule -> destination

 Installation